-If you have difficulty finding a K-12 student for this assignment, GMU's Field Experience Office can help placing GMU candidates at school sites.
-Please follow the directions in email you will receive from the Field Experience Office (FEO) for pursuing assistance.
+If you have difficulty finding a K-12 student for this assignment, GMU's Field Experience Office can assist in placing GMU candidates at school sites.
+If this is the case, the professor will inform you on how to proceed.